deloachtech/alerts/README.md

 ```

 Create a configuration of alerts to provide the alert manager.
 The array keys are the FQCN of the alert class.
 The array values are any data you want passed back to the alert for processing.

-> If you're upgrading from the `deloachtech/alerts` package you can use your existing configuration.
-Simply add an array to the existing keys as needed for processing extra values.

 ```php
 // config\alerts.php